The Decade After: Nov 1905 to Oct 1909

 September 13Alberto Santos-Dumont, France, makes several short hops in his 14-Bis.

-OctoberOctave Chanute writes the Wrights that the Europeans are catching up to them.
+OctoberOctave Chanute informs the Wrights that the Europeans are catching up to them.
 Wilbur writes back that he believes the Europeans won’t have a flyable airplane for 5 years.

 October 23Alberto Santos-Dumont, France, flies 197 feet (60 meters) in his 14-Bis, landing quickly when the aircraft goes into an uncontrolled roll.
 His flight wins the Coupe Ernest Archdeacon trophy for the first flight of over 25 meters (82 feet).